Two of my friends have started blogging here at WordPress.com. I enjoy reading their posts, but blogging is so much more than writing.

-- Do you want to write or do you want to be famous?
-There are 665,000,000 blogs on WordPress alone and there are other platforms for blogging.
+- Do you want to write or are you hoping for fame?
+There are 665,000,000 blogs on WordPress alone and other platforms for blogging.

-- Do you want to write for yourself or for others.
-Affiliate marketing is presented as the way to make millions.
+- Do you want to write for yourself or for others?
+Affiliate marketing seems the way to make millions.
 The sad thing is, once a blog gets on that carousel, they have to write posts with their opinion about the affiliate’s products.
 Two blogs I used to love, sometimes sit in my email unread because of the posts that are just about products.
 I used to read them faithfully.

 - Is this something you see yourself doing 25 years from now?
 The raw truth is you can write for years and not receive any recognition or income.
-I am on year #7.
+I am in year #7.

 - Do you mind having a target on your forehead?
 Yesterday, there was another attempt to hack into one of my email addresses.
 I cannot tell you how often I have changed my passwords.
 Once they get through, you have to change passwords on LinkedIn, Facebook, Twitter, Pinterest, and any other service you use.

-- Do you like using all of the social media services?
-There are several more services that I am supposed to have set up for frugalfish.org.
+- Do you like using all the social media services?
+There are several more services suggested for frugalfish.org.
 I haven’t had the time, and I honestly wonder how everyone keeps up with all of them.

 - Do you like to read boring stuff, like a users manual?
-Technology changes all of the time.
-You will be making decisions about your blog in areas with which you may not be familiar.
+Technology changes all the time.
+You will be making decisions about your blog in all areas.

 - How about taking classes?
-Are you fluent in HTML, SEO, CSS, and others.
+Are you fluent in HTML, SEO, CSS, and others?
 I’m not!
-I’ve taken five classes, and have two reference books: “WordPress for Dummies,” and “Search Engine Opitmization for Dummies.”
+I’ve taken five classes, and have two reference books: “WordPress for Dummies,” and “Search Engine Optimization for Dummies.”
 I had to take two HTML classes to understand both of these books.
-I will be taking classes and buying books for the rest of my life.

 - Are you willing to pay for the rest of your life?
 I seriously considered dropping this blog and concentrating on my other blog.
 The only problem is my domain name is out there and linked to this blog.
-My domain name is backed by my name and reputation.
 If I don’t continue paying for it, someone else can purchase it and post whatever they want.
 They could ruin my reputation.
 Your most important asset is your name and reputation.
 Protect it.

 - How comfortable are you talking to strangers?
 You will be writing to strangers and they do not know you.
 Many will not “get you.”
 Which leads to…

 - Do you have a large group of friends who also blog?
 I don’t.
 Most of my friends didn’t even know what a blog was when I started!
-Many blogs have several comments because they have a group of friends and they comment on each other’s blogs routinely.
+Many blogs have several comments because they have a group of friends and they comment on each other’s blogs.

 - How comfortable are you talking about personal topics?
-We are encouraged to share parts of our lives: the good, the bad, and the ugly.
+We share parts of our lives: the good, the bad, and the ugly.
 I stick to sharing the good things, although, I try to update a post when it fails.

 - Do you like reading emails?
 You can receive notifications when someone: comments on your post, likes your post, likes your comments, and there is a daily post to help you improve your blog.

-- How is your spelling and grammar?
+- How are your spelling and grammar?
 Every day I review a page from the book, “The Elements of Style,” by William Strunk, Jr. This grammar book gives the principal requirements of plain English style.
-It is more than knowing the difference between: they’re, their, and there!
-(Note: Spellcheck can be as bad as auto correct on your phone!)
+It is more than knowing the difference between they’re, their, and there!
+(Note: Spellcheck can be as bad as autocorrect on your phone!)